aimilefth/6G_Versus_monitoring/pyjoules-metrics-client-simple/README.md

 ## Functionality

 The client operates as a simple metric exporter.
 It continuously measures power consumption and exposes the latest reading as a set of Prometheus metrics on an HTTP endpoint.
-Prometheus is configured to "scrape" (fetch data from) this endpoint at a regular interval (e.g., every 2 seconds).
+Prometheus is configured to "scrape" (fetch data from) this endpoint at a regular interval.

 - **Data Model:** The client calculates the average power consumption (in Watts) over its internal measurement interval.
 - **Collection Method:** Passive.
 The client waits for Prometheus to request data.